 As a more complete example of a PK-DAP, we briefly discuss a policy that has come to be known as Banker's algorithm in the relevant literature.
 The defining ideas for Banker's algorithm can be traced back to Dijkstra's work [12].
-Here we discuss an implementation of this policy for the RAS class of conjunctive/disjunctive RAS in the taxonomy of Table 1 [14], [27].
-The aforementioned property P that defines Banker's algorithm for this class of RAS is that of an ordered state.
-A state s is ordered if there exists an ordering for its active process instances such that the ith process instance according to this ordering can advance all the way to completion utilizing only its currently allocated resources, the pool of the free resources in state s, and the resources allocated to the first i-1 process instances in state s (which will have been released upon the earlier completion of these processes).
+Here we discuss an implementation of this policy for the RAS class of conjunctive / disjunctive RAS in the taxonomy of Table I [27], [14].
+The aforementioned property P that defines Banker's algorithm for this class of RAS is that of an "ordered" state.
+A state s is ordered if there exists an ordering for its active process instances such that the i-th process instance according to this ordering can advance all the way to completion utilizing only its currently allocated resources, the pool of the free resources in state s, and the resources allocated to the first i-1 process instances in state s (which will have been released upon the earlier completion of these processes).
 Furthermore, assessing the admissibility of a given state s by Banker's algorithm boils down to the identification of an ordering for the active process instances in s that satisfies the aforementioned property.
-Such an ordering, if it exists, can be identified by a greedy search that seeks to drive to completion each of the active processes, one at a time, while releasing the resources allocated to these processes in state s back to the pool of free resources.
+Such an ordering, if it exists, can be identified by a "greedy" search that seeks to drive to completion each of the active processes, one at a time, while releasing the resources allocated to these processes in state s back to the pool of free resources.
 Since every such process completion increases monotonically the pool of the free resources, there is no need for backtracking in the aforementioned search.
-But then, the entire search process can be performed with a computational cost that is polynomial with respect to the size of the underlying RAS.
-Obviously, not every safe state is ordered, but practical experience with the implementation of Banker's algorithm in many application contexts has revealed that the algorithm can admit a pretty large part of the subspace S{rs} .
-(For example, for the RAS defined by Figures 1 and 4, the presented version of Banker's algorithm will admit the entire reachable and safe subspace S{rs} , i.e., the subspace admitted by the maximally permissive DAP.)
+But then, the entire search process can be performed with a computational cost that is polynomial w.r.t. the size of the underlying RAS.
+Obviously, not every safe state is ordered.
+But practical experience with the implementation of Banker's algorithm in many application contexts has revealed that the algorithm can admit a pretty large part of the subspace $S{rs}$ .